Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 As the West Mongols were on the rise, Goesjri Khan, a king of the Kosjot-Mongols, was asked by the regent, Sonam Rapten, to protect the Vth Dalai Lama (1617 - 1682).
 Help was needed, for the intense & violent conflict between Gelug & Kagyu split the country.
 Ironically, the East Mongols now took sides with the king of Tsang & the Kagyupas.
 So the West Mongol king Goesjri Khan had to fight Mongols who had supported the IIIth Dalai Lama !
 It took three years before Goesjri Khan could install the Vth Dalai Lama as the head of a united Tibet.

 In 1642, the king of Tsang was killed and the Great Fifth went to Shigatse to sit on his throne, with Goesjri Khan and Sonam Rapten on both sides.
-This Enthronement Scene has become a symbol for the Dalai Lamas as temporal & spiritual rulers of a united Tibet.
+This Enthronement Scene has become a symbol for the Dalai Lamas as temporal & spiritual rulers of a united Tibet, the start of a dictatorial spiritual rule.
 Goesjri Khan became "king of Tibet" and the regent "desi" or prime minister.
 Both often joined forces to implement Gelug policies "de manu militari".
 They still had to fight in Bhutan, were prominant Kagyupas remained active.
 Their presence shows the seed of conflict had not been removed.

-The Enthronement Scene is the clearest political statement of national identity possible.
+The Enthronement Scene is the clearest political statement of so-called "national identity" possible.
 Without the Mongol Goesjri Khan, the Dalai Lama would not have sat there.
 This is another variation on the theme of suzerainity.

 In 1644, the former Jin, now called "Manchu", crossed the Great Wall.
 These non-Chinese entered Beijing and started the conquest of China, eradicating the Ming, which would take 17 years to complete.
 Earlier, in 1636, the East Mongols had capitulated to them and two years later they conquered Korea.
 Exactly like the Mongols before them, they gave their Dynasty a Chinese name "Qing", meaning "pure" and also made sure the native (Han) Chinese would not intermix with the Manchu (as had already been forbidden during the Yuan Dynasty).
 The only Mongol armies remaining undefeated were those of the West, like that of Goersjri Khan.
 This situation prompted the Manchus to take interest in the Fifth Dalai Lama, for his influence on the Mongols was well established.